Attacks on the United States (2000–present): Attack on American cultural centre in Kolkata (January 2002)

 On January 22, 2002, armed militants carried out an attack on the American Center in Kolkata, India.
 The attackers, riding motorcycles, opened fire on the facility's security personnel using automatic weapons, killing five police officers and injuring at least 20 others.
 The attack occurred during the early morning hours, targeting the heavily guarded entrance.

 The assailants were linked to Harkat-ul-Jihad al-Islami, an Islamist extremist group operating in South Asia.
 Authorities identified Aftab Ansari, an Indian gangster with ties to Pakistani and Bangladeshi terror networks, as the mastermind behind the attack.
 Ansari was later captured in Dubai and extradited to India, where he and others involved faced prosecution.

 Consulate in Denpasar bombing (October 2002)

 On October 12, 2002, a bomb detonated outside the U.S. consulate office in Denpasar, Bali, Indonesia as part of the Paddy's and Sari nightclubs bombings in Kuta.

+Mortar attack on American Embassy in Monrovia (July 2003)

+On July 21st, 2003, several mortar shells struck the American embassy compound in Monrovia, resulting in two Liberians and two Americans being injured.
+It is unknown if this attack was targeted.